GLOBAL MARKETS-Dollar bounces on S&P credit revision, stocks rise

 By Herbert Lash

-NEW YORK, June 10 (Reuters) - The dollar rose and U.S. bond yields neared 14-month highs on Monday on improved sentiment toward the nation’s economy after rating agency Standard & Poor’s dropped its negative credit outlook for U.S. government debt.
+NEW YORK, June 10 (Reuters) - The dollar bounced higher after rating agency Standard & Poor’s dropped its negative credit outlook for U.S. government debt on Monday and global equity markets edged higher amid uncertainty over the Federal Reserve’s next move on its monetary policy.

-The dollar extended gains versus the yen to hit a session high, while prices for long-dated Treasury debt slipped, continuing a selloff sparked by uncertainty over when the Federal Reserve would begin scaling back bond purchases.
+The dollar extended gains versus the yen to hit a session high after S&P revised its sovereign credit outlook for the United States.

-The 30-year bond’s yield rose to its highest since April 2012, after the S&P revision, while the 10-year note’s yield touched 2.20 percent for just the second time since then.
+The dollar rose as high as 99.28 yen and last traded at 99.22, up 1.73 percent on the day, according to Reuters data.

-Stocks fell in Europe and were up just slightly on Wall Street as investors assessed equity valuations that, since the rally, are no longer as attractive as last year or at the beginning of 2013.
-Along with uncertainty regarding the Fed, it makes a rally less likely now.
+Stocks fell in Europe and mostly eased on Wall Street as investors assessed equity valuations that no longer are as attractive as last year or at the beginning of 2013.

-“Not a lot of downside, just not a lot of upside,” Einhorn said, adding stocks were likely to be range-bound for awhile.
+“Not a lot of downside, just not a lot of upside,” he said.

-MSCI’s all-country world equity index rose 0.33 percent even as the FTSEurofirst 300 of leading European shares slide 0.06 percent to provisionally close at 1,193.58.
+MSCI’s all-country world equity index rose 0.18 percent even as the FTSEurofirst 300 of leading European shares were at break-even, or 1,194.25.

-Unexpectedly weak Chinese import data prompted investors to dump cyclical miners and buy defensive companies such as Deutsche Telekom and Bayer.

-Imports in May fell 0.3 percent, against expectations for a 6 percent rise, as the volume of many commodity shipments fell from a year earlier.

 Key commodity prices suffered from the signs of weaker Chinese demand.